top of page

 In open patient bays:

-• There are no fire-rated walls
+• There are no fire-rated walls.

-• Doors are often nonexistent or curtain-based
+• Doors are often nonexistent or curtain-based.

-• Smoke containment is minimal
+• Smoke containment is minimal.

-• Patients may not be immediately mobile
+• Patients may not be immediately mobile.

 A small ignition source in these areas can escalate into a serious life safety event before containment measures take effect.
+Surveyors are trained to identify these risks, and improper storage in patient care areas is routinely cited.

 What NFPA 101 Means by “Hazardous Areas”